 The Clava Cairns are surrounded by standing stones.
 Standing stones and stone cairns play a big role in the Outlander books.
 There’s one grouping, in particular, that lends itself well to a photo op.
 You can poke your head through a pair of stones and have someone snap your picture.

 Urquhart Castle was one of the most impressive ruins we visited.
 Its massive footprint shows you just how huge the structure was.

 Urquhart Castle was the castle that Claire and Frank Randall visited on their second honeymoon in the original Outlander book.
 It certainly is a romantic spot.
-Not only is the castle and its grounds quite impressive, it also sits on the shores of Loch Lomond.
+Not only is the castle and its grounds quite impressive, it also sits on the shores of Loch Ness.
 If you climb the stairs, you have a magnificent view of the loch.
 We were fortunate enough to take a cruise on Loch Lomond.

 Palace of Holyroodhouse